topher-lo/quantum-kitties/README.md

 # Quantum Kitties
 A furry web-browser game that demonstrates quantum superposition and entanglement on IBM's quantum computer.

-The game was developed as a project at [ICHack19](https://ichack.org/).
+This game was developed at [ICHack19](https://ichack.org/).
 We placed 2nd in the "Best Newcomer Category".

 ## Inspiration
 We wanted to learn the fundementals of quantum computing and found the idea of putting "Schrödinger's cats" on the web hilarious.